|Constable J. L. McGowan, standing, and Railroad Bill.|

 March 7, 1951 - Alabama author Lillian Hellman's play “The Autumn Leaves” opened on Broadway.

 March 7, 1952 – Pro Football Hall of Fame wide receiver Lynn Swann was born in Alcoa, Tenn.
 He would go on to play for Southern Cal and the Pittsburgh Steelers.
 He was inducted into the Hall of Fame in 2001.

 March 7, 1952 – Army Sgt.
-Vivian D. Bryant of Escambia County, Ala. was killed in action in Korea while serving in the 14th Infantry Regiment, 25th Infantry Division.
+Vivian Don Bryant, 19, of Escambia County, Ala. was killed in action in Korea while serving in the 14th Infantry Regiment, 25th Infantry Division.
 He is buried in the Union Cemetery in Brewton, Ala.

 March 7, 1953 – Canadian mountaineer and explorer Bernard Voyer was born in Rimouski, Quebec.